karimagnusson/io-path/README.md

 io-path-play provides a module for integration with Play framework.

-This project is set up to package for Scala 2.13 and Scala 3.

 Please report bugs if you find them and feel free to DM me on Twitter if you have any questions.

 #### Sbt